gamazeps/RobotS/README.md

 ///
 /// The future will have the path: `$actor/$name_request` fn identify_actor(&self, logical_path: String, request_name: String) -> ActorRef;

+/// Sends a control message to the given actor. fn tell_control(&self, actor: ActorRef, message: ControlMessage);

+/// Puts the actor in a state of failure with the given reason. fn fail(&self, reason: &'static str);
 ```

 ## Contributing